thaliaarchi/omniwsa/docs/dialects/burghard.md

 Variables defined with `valueinteger` and `valuestring` do not conflict and can share names.
 They are visible to any successive instructions.

+Imports are resolved relative to the current directory, not to the file including it.

 An extra `\n\n\n` is appended to the encoded program.

 ## Mnemonics